btc-vision/opnet-order-book/docs/WhatIsThis.md

 ```

 However, this formula assumes updates occur at every time interval, which isn't always the case in a blockchain context
 due to variable block times and transaction frequencies.
-Additionally, calculating powers for
+Additionally, calculating powers for:

 ```math
 (1 - \alpha)^n
 ```

-can lead to overflows or loss of precision in fixed-point arithmetic.
+May lead to overflows or loss of precision in fixed-point arithmetic.

 #### **Adjusted EWMA Formula**